mightycandle/.CP_Files/README.md

 	- Knapsack (0-1) with dp[n][w+1]
 	- Longest Increasing Subsequence
 	- Merge overalapping intervals
-	- MEX (Minimum Excluded Value) of a vector
+	- MEX (Minimum EXcluded value) of a vector
 	- Power set of a vector
 	- Room allocation: Optimal with numbering
 	- Sliding window minimum of window size k